from one parent to another

 Unless an emergency, we discourage campers from talking to their parents on the phone.
 These calls can bring about homesickness and disrupt the independence fostered in the camp environment.
 The camp directors are happy to talk with parents, check on campers, and address any concerns that parents may express.

-Parents can also gain a picture of camp from Gordon’s daily updates as well as the hundreds of photos that are posted each night for parents.
+Parents can also gain a picture of camp from Gordon, Laurie and Gardner’s daily updates as well as the hundreds of photos that are posted each night for parents.
 Getting a glimpse of your daughter in a photo every few days will show you that she is having a truly great time at camp.

 How Do I Choose My Activities?